eloualiche/entrydatar/README.md

 entrydatar
 ======

-Downloads and aggregates flat tables of entry statistics from the Quarterly Census of Employment and Wages program.
-Available on the [BLS website](http://www.bls.gov/cew/home.htm)
+Downloads and aggregates flat tables of entry statistics from the Quarterly Census of Employment and Wages and Business Employment Dynamics program.

-Files can be manually downloaded from this [page](http://www.bls.gov/cew/datatoc.htm).

 ### Available data

 #### Quarterly Census of Employment and Wages (QCEW)
+See the [BLS website](http://www.bls.gov/cew/home.htm) for more information.

-Establishment level entry data
+Establishment level entry data.
-NAICS available from 1990 to 2015 and SIC from 1975 to 2000
+NAICS available from 1990 to 2015 and SIC from 1975 to 2000.

+Files can be manually downloaded from this [page](http://www.bls.gov/cew/datatoc.htm).

-#### Business Emplyment Dynamics (BED)
+#### Business Employment Dynamics (BED)
+See the [BLS website](http://www.bls.gov/bdm/home.htm) for more information

-Firm level entry data
+Firm level entry data.
-Available at the naics (3 digits level) from 1992Q3 to 2015Q1
+Data is available at the naics (3 digits level) from 1992Q3 to 2015Q1.
+We download an industry flat file directly from the [BLS](http://www.bls.gov/web/cewbd/bd_data_ind3.txt)

+#### County Business Pattern (CBP)
+See the Census [website](http://www.census.gov/econ/cbp/) for more information.
+Annual data on business employment at the country

+Files can be manually downloaded from this [page](http://www.census.gov/econ/cbp/download/)

 ### Vignettes:
-  - You can download specific cuts of the [QCEW](vignettes/download_data.Rmd)
+  - You can download specific cuts of the [QCEW](vignettes/qcew.Rmd)
+  - You can download a clean version of the [CBP](vignettes/cbp.Rmd)

 ### Installation
   -  Install the current version from [github](https://github.mit.edu/erikl/entrydatar) with